 Essentially, the system works like this: when a worker becomes injured, rather than sue their employer, they can file a claim for compensation through the employer’s workers’ compensation insurance for medical benefits and compensation.

-The central system of workers’ compensation is “no-fault” insurance.
+Unlike car accidents or other personal injury claims, the central system of workers’ compensation is “no-fault” insurance.
 Companies accepted that industrial accidents are a fact of life and the system exists to deal with their financial consequences in as quick a manner as possible.
 In exchange for their involvement, employers have the benefit of tort exemption for injuries covered by workers’ compensation.

 Unfortunately, it is also a system that is unpredictable, and all too often workers are wrongfully denied the benefits they so desperately need.
 In these unique situations, an experienced workers’ compensation lawyer can help unlock the benefits workers are entitled to, and remember, you are entitled to benefits, even if you caused the accident.